Olam International: Possible merger and divestment

 In 2010, Olam International discussed a possible merger with one of its main competitors; Geneva-based Louis Dreyfus Company, the world's largest cotton and rice trading company.
 This idea was abandoned in early 2011.

 Olam announced in July 2013, that it would sell its cotton assets in Zimbabwe, with the preferred buyer being a private equity company.

 In 2019, the company announced plans to sell its sugar, rubber, wood products and fertiliser units.

 Restructuring

 In January 2020, Olam International announced division of its portfolio of diverse products into two new operating businesses, Olam Food Ingredients (OFI) and Olam Global Agri (OGA).
 The decision followed from its 2019 business review, and a multi-year plan announced early in 2019 to invest US$3.5 billion into key growth areas, such as edible nuts, coffee and cocoa, while shedding other sectors.
 In the statement released by the firm, Olam Food Ingredients (OFI), will consist of its cocoa, coffee, edible nuts, spices and dairy businesses, Olam Global Agri (OGA) will include grains and animal feed, edible oils, rice, cotton and commodity financial services.

+In August 2026, Olam sold a 44.58% stake in their agribusiness unit Olam Global Agri for US$1.88 billion(approximately S$2.4 billion) and plans to reduced net debt with deleveraging and implement growth initiatives within ofi and remaining Olam group (OGH).